 TL: We do our best to make sure all the games we release, classic or new, fit in with the rest of our catalogue.
 For the classic games, we do have our community’s wish list, which acts as a beacon for our day-to-day operations in regard to signing deals.
 It's pretty obvious that we are bringing back games that were critically acclaimed by gamers and journalists in their heyday, but we also put a lot of effort into finding those, that for a variety of reasons, such as release timing, marketing campaign, generation shift, haven’t achieved huge commercial success, but still have a cult following of fans.

-How about when it comes to newer games?
+What about newer games?

 TL: For new releases, we look for that elusive blend of quality and dedication.
 We seek out creators who fill their title with joy, delight, and hopefully a little bit of fiendish old-school difficulty.
 You can see it in the passion and attention to detail the game is infused with, making it much more than just another title on the shelf.